benmsisson/algorith-ks/README.md

 [Read the paper on arXiv](https://arxiv.org/abs/1807.03479)

 # Instructions
-To execute all the tests of the KS Algorith, run the following from your commandline application of choice:
+To execute all the tests for KS Algorithm, run the following from your commandline application of choice:
 ```
 python main.py -all
 ```